TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

       }
    }

 All of this range objects have beyond their properties and methods further things in common.
 They have no identity other than the whole of their property values.
 It is not important for the offer, which age range »from 12 till 15 years« the range object is assigned to receive.
-Of importance isonly the two values 12 and 15.
+Of importance is only the two values 12 and 15.
 Are two offers designed for the same age range, so Extbase must therefore do not pay attention to the fact that it assigns a particular age range with the values 12 and 15 to the offer.
 Value Objects can e.g. occur multiple times in memory, and therefore any be copied while it was driving in the major entities of the ambiguity problem.
 The internal handling is much more easier because of this.
 We thus have to Extbase to treat the object as a Value Object Constraint Range by inheriting from the appropriate Extbase class: extends \TYPO3\CMS\Extbase\DomainObject\AbstractValueObject.

 The class rank by the keyword abstract constraint was marked as abstract.
 Thus we prevent the Range object itself is instantiated.

 We have furthermore implement a method :php:`normalizeValue()`.
-The se »adjusted« the value coming from the outside before they are assigned to a property.
+These »adjusted« the value coming from the outside before they are assigned to a property.
 This is overwritten in the class DateRange together with the above mentioned type definitions:

 .. code-block:: php